Essential operating system applications:

 sudo dpkg -i deb_package #(to remove: sudo dpkg -r deb_package)

 Htop is a lightweight program and does the job just fine.

 In your terminal emulator, type htop, it will display all the running processes and the resources being used in real time.

 As you can see here, with an Ubuntu 64bit the amount of RAM it took on my system was just 390MB.
-It is actually great comparing with other desktop environment.
+It is actually great compared with other desktop environments.